 Kuta in Lombok

 In the south of Lombok is a rapidly growing locality of Kuta, also spelt Koeta.
-I first went to Kuta in Lombok in 2011 and a visit in March 2016 was an amazing reflection of how quickly things can change.
+I first went to Kuta in Lombok in 2011 and a return visit in March 2016 was an amazing reflection of how quickly things can change.

 Scenically stunning, Kuta is set around a large bay with lots of small mountains all around.
 My previous trip was memorable from the standpoint of the number of lovely day trips I could do on my bike.